naydogdu/naydogdu/README.md

 I'm an UX Developer with good design skills, in 💜 with CSS and focused on accessibility.

-I love improving things, mostly design and markup 😋 !
-I am also comfortable with making CSS architecture.
+I like to improve things, mostly design and markup, and I'm comfortable in UI composition and CSS architecture.

-Currently at work, I mainly use Vue.js & TypeScript with Tailwind and PostCSS.
-But I use React.js whenever I can (all of my side projects, for example), because I love it (sorry Vue).
+Currently at work, I mainly use Vue.js & TypeScript, dabbled with TailwindCSS, PostCSS, Twig.
+I also use React.js on my side projects.

 If you have a little time, feel free to check out my works.